 Emerging Contaminants (EC) in Small or Disadvantaged Communities Grant (SDC)

-Established as a noncompetitive grant program, eligibility to apply for and receive funds is limited to the fifty states and Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa and the Commonwealth of the Northern Mariana Islands and tribes within the U.S. Please see below for information on the tribal grant program.
+Established as a noncompetitive grant program, eligibility to apply for and receive funds is limited to the fifty states and Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa and the Commonwealth of the Northern Mariana Islands.

 States are to use this funding to make grants to eligible emerging contaminant projects and/or activities in small or disadvantaged communities.
 The target beneficiaries are the eligible recipients for this grant, communities as described in section 1459A of the Safe Drinking Water Act (SDWA):